County Route 563 (New Jersey)

 County highway in New Jersey, U.S.

 County Route 563 (CR 563) is a county highway in the U.S. state of New Jersey.
 The highway extends 43.87 mi from CR 629 (Ventnor Avenue) in Margate City, Atlantic County north to Route 72 in Woodland Township, Burlington County.
 In Atlantic County, the road runs through a mix of suburban and rural areas, passing through Northfield, Egg Harbor Township, and Egg Harbor City.
 North of Egg Harbor City into Burlington County, CR 563 runs through the heavily forested Pine Barrens.
 Between Margate and Northfield, CR 563 runs along the Downbeach Express, a toll bridge that is maintained by Ole Hansen & Sons, Inc.

 The Margate Bridge was built in 1929 by Ole Hansen and privately maintained until being taken over by the Margate Bridge Company in 1963.
 It was renamed to the Downbeach Express in 2012.
 The portion of present-day CR 563 between U.S. Route 9 (US 9) and US 30 was legislated as a state highway called Route S43 in 1938, a spur of Route 43 (US 30).
-This was never built as a state highway.
+This was never built as a state highway, although it was renumbered Route 89 in the 1953 renumbering.
 By 1946, all of current CR 563 had been built as a paved road.
 The CR 563 designation was assigned in 1952 with the creation of the 500-series county routes in New Jersey.

 The Cardiff Circle at the north end of the US 40/US 322 concurrency in Egg Harbor Township was eliminated in 2002, while the Airport Circle at CR 646 near the Atlantic City International Airport underwent alterations in 2011 allowing Delilah Road motorists to pass straight through the circle, and future plans call for new ramps to pass over the circle as part of a project to connect the airport directly to the Atlantic City Expressway.